Educational psychology: learn, develop, achieve

 You will become involved with the understanding and promotion of learning and development.

 - Available for international students via distance learning

 - Not fully available on campus - some compulsory courses available by Distance only

 With Massey’s BA (Educational Psychology) you will explore lifelong ako/learning and teaching through an understanding of cultural, cognitive, social, behavioural and emotional aspects of learners and teachers.

 At Massey, educational psychology is:

 You will learn about the complex relationships between learners and their environment.
-You can choose from a wide range of courses that reflects the diversity of psychology and education.
+You can choose from a wide range of courses that reflect the diversity of psychology and education.

 The types of questions you will consider in the BA (Educational Psychology) include:

-Educational psychology looks at what supports and hinders learning, and informs policy and practice in education systems.
-Massey’s BA (Educational Psychology) will equip you with transferable skills that include research, analysis, communication and problem-solving.
+Educational psychology looks at what supports and hinders learning.
+It informs policy and practice in education systems.
+Massey’s BA (Educational Psychology) will equip you with transferable skills.
+These includes research, analysis, communication and problem-solving.